-The actuarial assumptions used in the December 31, 2022 valuation were based on the results of an experience study for the period from January 1, 2022 to December 31, 2022.
+The actuarial assumptions used in the January 1, 2024 valuation were based on the results of an experience study for the period from January 1, 2023 to December 31, 2023.
 The required Schedule of Employer's Net Pension Liability located in the required supplementary information following the notes to the Financial Statements presents multi-year trend information regarding whether the plan fiduciary net position is increasing or decreasing over time relative to the total pension liability.
-The total pension liability as of December 31, 2022 is based on actuarial valuation using a measurement date of January 1, 2023; updated using generally accepted actuarial procedures.

-Information on the actuarial methods and assumptions used at December 31, 2022 is as follows:
+Information on the actuarial methods and assumptions used at December 31, 2023 is as follows:

-Valuation Date: January 1, 2023
+Valuation Date: January 1, 2024